-5. Minimum Revenue Provision
+9. Minimum Revenue Provision (MRP)

-- 5.1 The Local Government Finance Act 2003 requires local authorities to have regard to the former MHCLG's Guidance on MRP, most recently issued in 2018. - 5.2 The Guidance requires local authorities to approve an annual MRP statement each year and recommends options but does not preclude locally determined prudent methods. - 5.3 Where the Council finances capital expenditure by borrowing, the CFR will increase and we must put aside resources, from revenue, to repay that debt in later years, known as MRP.
-MRP only applies to GF. - 5.4 The aim of the guidance is to ensure that debt is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits. - 5.5 It recommends a maximum useful life of 50 years for all assets, unless the Council has an opinion from an appropriately qualified professional advisor that an asset will deliver service functionality for more than 50-years. - 5.6 MRP becomes chargeable in the financial year after the expenditure is incurred or when the asset becomes operational whichever is the latter. - 5.7 Based on the Council's estimate of its CFR on 31 March 2023, and unfinanced capital expenditure in 2022-23 of £235 million, the budget for MRP for 2023-24 and future years is:
+- 9.1.
+The Local Government Finance Act 2003 requires local authorities to have regard to the former MHCLG's Guidance on MRP, most recently issued in 2018. - 9.2.
+This Guidance requires local authorities to approve an annual MRP statement each year and recommends options but does not preclude locally determined prudent methods. - 9.3.
+Where the Council finances capital expenditure by borrowing, the CFR will increase and we must put aside resources, from revenue, to repay that debt in later years, known as MRP.
+MRP only applies to GF. - 9.4.
+The aim of the guidance is to ensure that capital expenditure is repaid over a period that is reasonably commensurate with that over which the capital expenditure provides benefits. - 9.5.
+It recommends a maximum useful life of 50 years for all assets, unless the Council has an opinion from an appropriately qualified professional advisor that an asset will deliver service functionality for more than 50-years.

-2023/24 £1.7 million
+- 9.6.
+We apply a life of 50 years for the purchase of land and schemes which are on land (for example transport schemes). - 9.7.
+MRP becomes chargeable in the financial year after the expenditure is incurred or when the asset becomes operational whichever is the latter. - 9.8.
+Based on the Council's estimate of its CFR on 31 March 2023, and unfinanced capital expenditure in 2023/24 of £202 million, the budget for MRP for 2024/25 and future years is:

-2024/25 £3.9 million
+2024/25 £1.68 million

-2025/26 £4.0 million
+2025/26 £1.81 million

-2026/27 £4.1 million
+2026/27 £1.86 million

-2027/28 £4.1 million
+2027/28 £1.87 million

+2028/29 £2.1 million

-5.8 Profiling of capital expenditure is key in determining the impact of MRP on the revenue account because it forms part of the annual Council Tax Requirement.
+9.9.
+Profiling of capital expenditure is key in determining the impact of MRP on the revenue account because it forms part of the annual Council Tax Requirement.

-MRP Policy
+MRP policy